Konstantin Kalinin

 Low-fidelity designs

-They then come up with rough mockups, also known as low-fidelity wireframes.
-It’s like sketching application screens on a napkin.
-Only they do that in special programs like Figma.
+From those flows come rough mockups, also called low-fidelity wireframes.
+Picture sketching application screens on a napkin, except in Figma.

 EHR system example

-Lately, however, our team goes straight from design to code using Figma built-in tools.
-We now also prefer rapid coded prototypes whenever applicable.
+Lately our team goes straight from design to code using Figma’s built-in handoff tools.
+Where the project allows, we prefer a fast coded prototype over a clickable mockup.

 High-fidelity designs

-We use such tools as usertesting.com to gather feedback and improve the prototype before building EHR software.
+We use tools like usertesting.com to gather feedback and tighten the prototype before we build EHR software.

-You’ll also want to support modern data exchange standards like FHIR (Fast Healthcare Interoperability Resources) and HL7, especially if you’re integrating with national networks or providers who demand compatibility with existing clinical systems.
+Support the data exchange standards your future integrations will require: FHIR (Fast Healthcare Interoperability Resources) and HL7.
+Skipping either closes off the providers and national networks that demand compatibility with their existing clinical systems.

 Common third-party integrations